Gumbeoketch/AWS-Org-Security/README.md

 # 📘 AWS-Org-Security

 A security audit toolkit for AWS Organizations.
 This repository contains scripts to **automate cross-account IAM audits** across all member accounts within an AWS Organization.
+It includes security relevant inventory of EC2, S3, RDS and Secrets Manager

 ---